Chapter 34:

 "Yup, the next assignment is not until next month, just got morning practicing classes."

-Yamada was the kind that graded students through their progress in addition to assignments too.
+Yamada was the kind that graded students on their progress in addition to assignments too.

-"Maybe you should've played it safe with Andre and took painting classes."
+"Maybe you should've played it safe with Andre and taken painting classes."

-"That won't be safe, he make us stay painting till night sometimes.
-Two elective with him would tank my grades in mandatory class, it's a lose lose with him."
+"That won't be safe, he makes us stay painting till night sometimes.
+Two electives with him would tank my grades in the mandatory class, it's a lose-lose with him."

-'He also gives you assignment outside of any courses if he's your advisor.'
+'He also gives you assignments outside of any courses if he's your advisor.'
 He kept that to himself.

 "I don't know teach, I really don't."